 JCVD is an action film where the flamboyant heroics occur only in fantasy.
 Van Damme’s most daring stunt is a monologue dropped into the middle of the movie, a self-pitying apologia, where he spins his story of a simple Belgian martial arts champ seduced by Hollywood, the naive innocent destroyed by the liars and corrupted by the sudden fame and decadence.
 It plays like Van Damme’s version of Bela Lugosi’s “Home?
-I have no home!” speech in Ed Wood’s Bride of the Beast, with Van Damme showing his thespian skills by letting a single tear roll down his cheek up as he rakes over the coals of his screwed-up life.
+I have no home!” speech in Ed Wood’s Bride of the Beast (so memorably dramatized in Tim Burton’s Ed Wood) with Van Damme showing his thespian skills by letting a single tear roll down his cheek up as he rakes over the coals of his screwed-up life.
 His dramatic muscles are awfully creaky and it’s hard to tell if it’s achingly pretentious, deadpan self-parody, or merely Van Damme’s idea of screen test.

 But that ambiguity makes the scene so much more interesting and Van Damme is surprisingly engaging as a version of himself who is more vulnerable human being action hero as he tries to survive an armed gang of unraveling personalities.
 In the real world, he’s more apt to talk than take on a trio of thugs with guns.
 It’s his first feature in French, his native language.
 And he manages to maintain self-effacing dignity in the face of director/co-writer Mabrouk El Mechri’s take on his troubled private life.
 It’s an impressive stunt that pays off in an action film for art movie aficionados and a foreign film for the popcorn crowd.